charmplusplus/charm/doc/quickstart.rst

    $ cd charm
    $ ./build charm++ netlrts-linux-x86_64 --with-production -j4

-This is the recommenced version to install Charm++ on Linux systems.
+This is the recommended version to install Charm++ on Linux systems.
 For MacOS, substitute "linux" with "darwin".
 For advanced compilation options, please see Section :numref:`sec:install` of the manual.